 Mount Vernon Road at Vermack Road/Manhasset Drive

 The intersection at Mount Vernon Road and Vermack Road/Manhasset Drive has been identified in the City of Dunwoody’s Comprehensive Transportation Plan as a high priority project due to its current poor level of service.
 Mount Vernon Road is one of the primary east-west corridors in the city and Vermack Road provides access to Dunwoody High School and Vanderlyn Elementary School.

 The current intersection is signalized; however, the lack of turn lanes causes long traffic queues and excessive wait times.
 The intersection is also deficient in accommodating bicyclists and pedestrians.
 This project aims to provide a solution for the traffic congestion and to accommodate mobility and safety for vehicles, pedestrians and bicyclists.

-After presentation of four options at a public meeting, followed by direction from the City Council, staff is working with the project consultant to complete the design work for the project.
-The selected alternative, Alternative 1C, extends the limits of the project to the next cross street, does not extend the center turn lane to Vernon Oaks, and builds around existing utilities.
+After presentation of four options at a public meeting, followed by direction from the City Council, Alternative 1C was selected as the final design.
 The resultant intersection improvements will improve the safety for vehicles and pedestrians.
 Additionally, this improvement will respect and maintain the character of the surrounding existing neighborhoods and minimize impacts to property owners.